meilisearch/documentation/reference/features/configuration.md

 By default, MeiliSearch runs in `development` mode.

-- `production`: the [master key](/reference/features/authentication.md) is **mandatory**.
+- `production`: setting a [master key](/reference/features/authentication.md) is **mandatory**.
-- `development`: the [master key](/reference/features/authentication.md) is **optional**, and logs are output in "info" mode (_console output_).
+- `development`: setting a [master key](/reference/features/authentication.md) is **optional**.
+Log level is automatically set to `info`.

-If the server is running in development mode more logs will be displayed, and the master key can be avoided which implies that there is no security on the updates routes.
-This is useful to debug when integrating the engine with another service.
+If the server is running in `development` mode, logs are more verbose and providing a master key is not mandatory.
+This is useful when debugging, but dangerous otherwise since update routes are unprotected.

-In production mode, the [web interface](/reference/features/web_interface.md#web-interface) is disabled.
+The [web interface](/reference/features/web_interface.md#web-interface) is disabled in `production` mode.

+### Analytics

+**Environment variable**: `MEILI_NO_ANALYTICS`
+**CLI option**: `--no-analytics`
-**Default value**: `development`
+**Default value**: `false`

+If set to `true`, deactivates MeiliSearch's built-in analytics and telemetry.

+By default, MeiliSearch collects the following data from all instances that do not explicitly opt-out:

+- Application version
+- Environment (development or production)
+- Number of days since the first start (segment development/production
+- Database size
+- Last update time
+- Number of updates
+- Number of documents per index

+Additionally, a user does not disable analytics, they may also provide an email address and their server provider by setting the environment variables `MEILI_USER_EMAIL` and `MEILI_SERVER_PROVIDER`.

+All collected data is used solely for the purpose of improving MeiliSearch.

+A full document describing why we collect this data and how we use it is forthcoming.

 ### Payload limit size